pythonanywhere/flask-tutorials/tutorial-1.md

         id = db.Column(db.Integer, primary_key=True)
         content = db.Column(db.String(4096))

 An SQL database can be seen as something similar to a spreadsheet; you have a number of *tables*, just like a spreadsheet has a number of sheets inside it.
 Each table can be thought of as a place to store a specific kind of thing; on the Python side, each one would be represented by a separate class.
 We have only one kind of thing to store, so we are going to have just one table, called "comments".
 Each table is formed of rows and columns.
 Each row corresponds to an entry in the database -- in our simple example, each comment would be a row.
 On the Python side, this basically means one row per object stored.
-The columns are the attributes of the class, and are pretty much fixed; for our database, we're specifying two columns: an integer `id`, which we'll use for housekeeping purposes later on, and a string `content`, which holds, of course, the contents of the comment.
+The columns are the attributes of the class, and are pretty much fixed; for our database, we're specifying two columns: an integer `id`, which we'll use for housekeeping purposes later on, and a string `content`, which holds, of course, the content of the comment.
 If we wanted to add more stuff to comments in the future -- say, the author's name -- we'd need to add extra columns for those things.
 (Changing the MySQL database structure to add more columns can be tricky; the process is called *migrating* the database.
 [The second part of our tutorial](https://blog.pythonanywhere.com/158/) covers that.)

 Now that we've defined our model, we need to get SQLAlchemy to create the database tables.
 This is a one-off operation -- once we've created the database's structure, it's done.
 Save your Python file, then head over to the bash console we've been using so far for git stuff, and run `ipython3.6` to start a Python interpreter.